birdandhike.com logo

 The Arrow Canyon Access Road is a 2WD high-clearance road when conditions are good.
 Walking from the end of the 2WD sedan-quality section of road adds about 1.5 miles (one way) to the hike.

 Historically there have been land access issues with the homeowner in the big house at the mouth of the canyon.
-At one point, the homeowner tried to block public access the the area, but a public road goes around the house to a municipal well.
+At one point, the homeowner tried to block public access to the area, but a public road goes around the house to a municipal well.
 Hikers are free to turnoff from Highway 168, drive through the ranch gate, drive to the municipal well, and continue into the canyon.

-Don't turn off the road or drive up the red-colored gravel driveways to the big house, please drive slowly to reduce dust, and try not to antagonize the home owner who now consider themselves guardians of Arrow Canyon.
+Don't turn off the road or drive up the red-colored gravel driveways to the big house, please drive slowly to reduce dust, and try not to antagonize the homeowner who now consider themselves guardians of Arrow Canyon.

 Arrow Canyon